A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Approximate mr-CCMC

 Owing to symmetry, this molecule has two degenerate frontier molecular orbitals, which lead to degenerate lowest-energy single-determinant wavefunctions $\ket{1^\alpha 1^\beta 2^\alpha 3^\beta}$ and $\ket{1^\alpha 1^\beta 2^\beta 3^\alpha}$.
 These can be used as references in 2r-CCMCSD, giving the energies shown in \Cref{tab:H4-2r}.
 Solving the CASCIQMC problem in the reference space and then using the {fr-mr-CCMC} algorithm with $S=E_\mathrm{proj,inst}$ gives very good agreement with the full results, however the same is not true for $S=E_\mathrm{ref}$ (see \Cref{tab:H4-2r}).

 When the shift is set to equal $S_\mathrm{ref}$, the calculations only converge for relatively short bond lengths, beyond which the population starts growing exponentially.

-It has been shown in \cref{sec:math} that there is in principle a solution for any fixed value of the shift.
+{ We prove in \cref{sec:math} that, for a particular model problem, there is a solution for any fixed value of the shift.
+We expect this to be the case in general for this type of ansatz and investigate this numerically here}.
 A range of such values is considered in \Cref{fig:nrds-evs}, and the CIQMC and mr-CCMC equations are propagated deterministically to eliminate any possible uncertainty due to noise.
 As can be seen, the correct value of the projected energy can only be achieved in the fixed-shift regime when $S=E_\mathrm{proj}$.

 While this point is unremarkable on the projected energy surface, it corresponds to a minimum in the attained variational energy, as well as a crossing point between the two surfaces.
 Therefore, the $S=E_\mathrm{proj, inst}$ approach corresponds to a variational optimisation of the shift parameter.